 The great thing about ebooks is that they’re very easy to produce, they pack a ton of great content, and they’re a fantastic tool to help you generate even more sales, leads, and conversions.

 Not only do ebooks help give your brand some much-deserved credibility and establish you as an expert among your competition. ebooks are also incredibly effective in helping you promote your brand and leave a solid first impression on any potential customer.

-For these reasons, anyone running an online business ought to learn how to create an ebook.
+For these reasons, anyone running an online business ought to learn how to make an ebook.
 Fortunately, we’ve compiled here Foundr’s entire process, from tools to marketing, for creating a great ebook.
 Follow these steps, and anyone can create a killer ebook on any budget.

 Why We Love Ebooks